Information about our services for patients and families.Find out more

 Our Education Department is an important part of the hospice, offering education to those involved in care services such as palliative care and end of life care, either here at the hospice or in hospital, within the community or perhaps the patient’s own home.

-We have now launched our 2017/18 Education Programme, which aims to promote the best possible care for our patients and support for their family and friends.
+We are about to launch our 2018/19 Education Programme, which aims to promote the best possible care for our patients and support for their family and friends.

 The programme is put together following discussion with patients, carers and professionals, to ensure that our teaching sessions match the needs of those receiving and those giving the care.

-Our 2017/18 Education Programme calendar and brochure can be found in the downloads section to the right hand side of this page.
+Our 2018/19 Education Programme calendar and brochure will be available in the downloads section to the right hand side of this page shortly.

 When you are ready to book simply complete our form.